-VaR Spec is a Type that represents a collection of specification parameters that define how the Value at Risk pertaining to the price of a given Tradable expressed in units of a specified reference Tradable and a certain time horizon is calculated.
+VaR Spec is a of with functions , keys and example object that represents a collection of specification parameters that define how the Value at Risk pertaining to the price of a given expressed in units of a specified reference Tradable and a certain time horizon is calculated.

 The correlation between the various risk factors is given by a symmetric square matrix of dimensions NxN, where N is the total number of risk factors involved.

 The simulation of the correlated risk factors is afforded by random numbers generated according to and can be optionally set as antithetic.

 The confidence interval is defined as part of the simulation specification details through a supplied object of type